Vani-Aggarwal/etch-a-sketch/README.md

 -STYLE THE shit out of it
    // randomize colour of boxes

-    thicker the border of container
+   // thicker the border of container

    // increase the size

-    give it a title
+   // give it a title

-    display the size beneath the container
+   // display the size beneath the container

+-PROMPT
+   prompt should appear only as button is clicked default grid size is 16*16 new value should be used as grid size